smartdevicelink/sdl_app_library_guides/docs/Getting Started/Connecting to an Infotainment System/index.md

 ### Getting the IP Address and Port
 #### Generic SDL Core
 To connect to a virtual machine running the Ubuntu [SDL Core](https://github.com/smartdevicelink/sdl_core)-based emulator, you will use the IP address of the Ubuntu OS and `12345` for the port.
-You may have to enable port forwarding on your virtual machine you want to connect using a real device instead of a simulated device.
+You may have to enable port forwarding on your virtual machine if you want to connect using a real device instead of a simulated device.

 #### Manticore
 Once you launch an instance of Manticore, you will be given an IP address and port number that you can use to configure your TCP connection.